MartyNattakit/ElephantIdentification/README.md

 **Members:**
 - Phatthanasak Kraiduang — Kanlayanawat School
 - Nattakit Chantara-aree — SKR
-- Thanapong Wanna — SKR
+- Thanapong Wannatha — Kuchinarai School

 ## 🔎 What is this?
 - **Goal:** Recognize **individual elephants** from photos (re-ID) for conservation & monitoring.